2020 Dallas Cowboys season: Week 15: vs. San Francisco 49ers

 The Cowboys returned home without injured Ezekiel Elliott, to play against the 49ers, another team dealing with injury issues throughout the season.
 The Cowboys jumped out to a 14–0 lead early, by touchdown plays by Tony Pollard and wide receiver Michael Gallup.
 Like it has been all season long, the Cowboys defense struggled all game long.
 Despite the weak defensive performance, the Cowboys defense took the ball away four times, tied the most takeaways by the Cowboys in the 2020 season.
 CeeDee Lamb returned a kickoff for a 47-yard touchdown, making the score 41–27.
-With the game already won, the Cowboys gave a last hurrah to the 49ers, ending the game with the final score of 41–33.
+With the game already won, the Cowboys gave up a touchdown on the last play of the game, ending the game with the final score of 41–33.
 The win, with assistance from a loss by the Washington Football Team improved the Cowboys to 5–9 and kept the Cowboys' season alive, as well as eliminating San Francisco from playoff contention.

 Week 16: vs. Philadelphia Eagles

-After falling behind 14-3 after one quarter, the Cowboys outscored the visiting Eagles 34–3 over the final three quarters.
+After falling behind 14–3 after one quarter, the Cowboys outscored the visiting Eagles 34–3 over the final three quarters.
 The 37–17 win improved Dallas to 6–9 on the season and eliminated Philadelphia from playoff contention.
 The Cowboys' own playoff hopes were also kept alive thanks to the Washington Football Team's 20–13 loss to the Carolina Panthers.
 This win was Dallas' 40th home win and 70th overall win against Philadelphia in their rivalry.